Deductions from the full fee

-Deductions for incentives for business investment in economic activities in direct estimation
+Deductions for incentives and stimuli for business investment in economic activities in direct estimation

-Deductions for incentives for corporate investment under the Company Tax Act
+Deductions for incentives and stimuli for business investment from the Corporate Tax Law.

-The deductions in Article 36 of the LIS are amended to include the following new features:
+The deductions of article 36 of the LIS are modified to include the following new features:

-The thirty-first final provision Two of Law 11/2020, of 30 December, on the General State Budget for 2021 ( BOE of 31 December), amended Article 39 of the LIS to allow, from 1 January 2021, deductions for investments in Spanish film productions and audiovisual series (Article 36.1 LIS ) and for the production of certain live performances of performing arts and music (Article 36.3 LIS ) to be applied, in addition to the taxpayers who carry out the productions (producers), taxpayers, businessmen or professionals who participate in financing them (investors), when the latter contribute amounts in financing to cover all or part of the costs of the production xml-ph-00Such contributions may be made at any stage of production until the certificate of nationality is obtained.
+The thirty-first Final Provision Two of Law 11/2020, of December 30, on General State Budgets for the year 2021 ( BOE of 31), modified article 39 of the LIS to allow, from January 1, 2021, deductions for investments in Spanish film productions and audiovisual series to be applied (art.
+36.1 LIS ) and for the production of certain live performing arts and musical shows (art.
+36.3 LIS ), in addition to the taxpayers who carry out the productions (producers), the taxpayers, businessmen or professionals that participate in the financing of these (investors), when the latter contribute amounts as financing, to cover all or part of the production costs without acquiring intellectual property rights or of another nature regarding the results thereof, whose property must in all cases belong to the producer.
+These contributions can be made at any stage of production until the nationality certificate is obtained.

-In order for the investor to benefit from this deduction, it is necessary for the investor to sign a financing contract with the producer and for both to notify the tax authorities of this circumstance prior to the end of the tax period in which the deduction is generated, providing both the financing contract signed and the certifications of compliance with the requirements of article 36.1 or 36.3 of the LIS for the application of the deduction.
+In order for the investor to be a beneficiary of this deduction, it is necessary that he sign a financing contract with the producer and that both inform the Tax Administration of this circumstance prior to the end of the tax period in which the deduction is generated, providing both the contract of financing signed as the certifications of compliance with the requirements demanded in article 36.1 or 36.3 of the LIS for the application of the deduction.

-Article 1.Three of Law 11/2021, of 9 July, on measures to prevent and combat tax fraud ( BOE of 10 July) has amended Article 36.2 of the LIS to introduce the requirements to be met by producers who are responsible for the execution of foreign productions of feature films or audiovisual works that allow the production of a physical support prior to their industrial serialised production in order to be able to apply this deduction.
+Article 1.Three of Law 11/2021, of July 9, on measures to prevent and combat tax fraud ( BOE of 10) has modified article 36.2 of the LIS to introduce the requirements that must be met by producers who are responsible for the execution of foreign productions of feature films or audiovisual works that allow the preparation of a physical support prior to their serial industrial production in order to apply this deduction.

-The first final provision of Law 14/2021, of 11 October ( BOE of 12 October), modified the wording of the fourteenth additional provision of Law 19/1994, of 6 July, amending the Economic and Fiscal Regime of the Canary Islands, to establish that the amount of all the deductions of article 36 of the LIS may not exceed the result of increasing by 80% the maximum amount referred to in said article when it concerns productions or expenses carried out in the Canary Islands, given that the fourteenth additional provision of Law 19/1991, first paragraph, with regard to 36.1 of the LIS refers to "increasing by 80% the maximum amount referred to in said article when it concerns productions carried out in the Canary Islands".
+The first Final Provision of Law 14/2021, of October 11 ( BOE of 12), modified the wording of the fourteenth Additional Provision of Law 19/1994, of July 6 , modifying the Economic and Fiscal Regime of the Canary Islands, to establish that the amount of all the deductions of article 36 of the LIS may not be higher than the result of increasing by 80 percent the maximum amount referred to in said article when it comes to productions or expenses carried out in the Canary Islands, given that the fourteenth Additional Provision of Law 19/1991, first paragraph, with regard to 36.1 of the LIS refers to "increasing by 80 percent the maximum amount referred to in said article when it comes to productions made in the Canary Islands."

-The amount of the deduction under Article 36.1 of the LIS may not exceed 18 million euros in the case of productions carried out in the Canary Islands.
+The amount of the deduction in article 36.1 of the LIS may not exceed 18 million euros in the case of productions made in the Canary Islands.

-The amount of the deduction under Article 36.2 of the LIS may not exceed 18 million euros in the case of expenses incurred in the Canary Islands.
+The amount of the deduction in article 36.2 of the LIS may not exceed 18 million euros in the case of expenses incurred in the Canary Islands.

-The amount of the deduction under Article 36.3 of the LIS may not exceed 900,000 euros per production.
+The amount of the deduction in article 36.3 of the LIS may not exceed 900,000 euros per production.